attilaimre99/GraphCPP/README.md

 ```
 You can deactive the environment later with `mamba deactivate`

+The raw dataset is provided in the `dataset/raw` folder, it also contains the processed files zipped.
+If you want to skip the featurization process you can just unzip the provided zip file.

+The repository has been tested on CUDA 11.7.

 ## Repository structure
 The following folder&file structure describes the modules used in this project.